Florida firefighter accused of extorting 14-year-old girl for nude videos - NewsBreak

 POLK COUNTY, Fla. ( WFLA ) — A firefighter in Polk County, Florida, was arrested and accused of extorting a 14-year-old local girl to send him nude videos via Snapchat, according to the Polk County Sheriff’s Office.

 Deputies said Richard Dalton Battle, 24, of Palmetto, found the 14-year-old girl on Instagram in 2019 and added her on Snapchat.
-The victim told Battle she was only 14, to which Battle allegedly replied, “Okay.”Steelers QB Dwayne Haskins dies after being hit by car
+The victim told Battle she was only 14, to which Battle allegedly replied, “Okay.”Florida teens take turns shooting at each other wearing armored vest, police say

 When the victim asked Battle how old he was, she says he didn’t answer.
 After conversations between the two turned sexual, Battle reportedly threatened to tell the girl’s mother unless the victim sent nude videos, a press release from the sheriff’s office stated.